Speyside single malt: Benefits to the region

-In addition to providing jobs and income for barley farmers and distillery employees in the region, whisky production has helped improve tourism.
-Hotels and others with tourism businesses then benefit.
-All regions of that produce Scotch Whisky benefit, of course; the Scotch Whisky Association estimated in 2019 that whisky tourism in Scotland generates £68.3 million per year.
+In addition to providing jobs and income for barley farmers and distillery employees in the region, whisky production has helped increase tourism.
+All regions of that produce Scotch Whisky benefit; the Scotch Whisky Association estimated in 2019 that whisky tourism in Scotland generates £68.3 million per year.
 The Association also stated that the industry supported 40,000 jobs and accounted for over £4 billion in exports for Scotland; the specific benefits for Speyside were not provided.

 The region hosts an annual whisky festival known as "Spirit of Speyside".

 Scotland's Malt Whisky Trail is a tourism initiative featuring seven working Speyside distilleries, a historic distillery (Dallas Dhu, now a museum) and the Speyside Cooperage.
 A 2012 BBC article recommends a leisurely tour, taking a day or two at each distillery to appreciate the local "traditions and lore".
 In 2017, tourism in the Moray Speyside area increased significantly, by 50,000 visitors, primarily because of the appeal of the Malt Whisky Trail in the region.
 A Trail rep stated (in summer 2019) that 60% of tourists to Speyside visit at least one distillery.

 In addition to those on the Trail, some other distilleries also have visitor centres.